 Time Management training pays big dividends.
 Stress management seminars seem to help.
 The old “claims roundtable” is also a great meeting to have for adjusters to discuss difficult files.
-We can tell the difference on file reviews between trained and untrained adjusting staffs.
+We can tell the difference in file reviews between trained and untrained adjusting staff.
 The one word is training.

 How do workers compensation claims people avoid getting burned out?

 As mentioned before, they must remember that they ARE NOT claims adjusters.
 That is their job.
 In other words, leave it all at work.
 That is the secret to surviving in claims.
 Forget the files when you walk out the door every evening.

 In a blind taste test, can you tell much of a quality difference between TPA claim services and insurer/staff claim services?
 Comment, please.